Academic Year: 2009 – 2010

 For detailed information on regulations and statutes used to determine residency, contact the Office of Admissions.

 The UIS Office of Financial Assistance coordinates federal, state, institutional, and private financial aid programs for all students.
-Assistance is available in the form of grants, tuition waivers, assistantships, scholarships, loans, part-time employment, and veterans' benefits.
-For detailed information, see the "Financial Assistance" section of this catalog.
+Assistance is available in the form of grants, tuition waivers, assistantships, scholarships, loans, part-time employment, and veterans’ benefits.
+For detailed information, see the “Financial Assistance for ALL Students” section of the current catalog.

-Students may choose to meet the academic program requirements of the Guide to Programs in force at the time of their admission to the campus as a degree candidate or of any Guide in force during a subsequent period, not to exceed seven years for bachelor's candidates, six years for master's candidates, and eight years for doctoral candidates.
+Students may choose to meet the academic program requirements of the Guide to Programs in force at the time of their admission to the campus as a degree candidate or of any Guide in force during a subsequent period, not to exceed seven years for bachelor’s candidates, six years for master’s candidates, and eight years for doctoral candidates.
 Students who are unable to complete graduation requirements within the specified time, may, at the discretion of the academic program, be held responsible for requirements of the Guide in force during their graduation year, or may be required to re-take courses.
-In the event a student elects to graduate under requirements specified in a Guide to Programs subsequent to the one under which he or she entered UIS, the student must formally notify his or her adviser and the Office of Records and Registration.
+In the event a student elects to graduate under requirements specified in a Guide to Programs subsequent to the one under which he or she entered UIS, the student must submit a Student Petition and have it approved by the advisor and the department chair.

 UIS is committed to advising students at all phases of their education.
-The Undergraduate Academic Advising Center serves all freshmen, undeclared majors at any stage of degree completion, and students in transition between majors or other academic programs.
-Undergraduate advisors help ensure that students meet all requirements of the UIS General Education Curriculum, including the Engaged Citizenship Common Experience.
-Students may contact the Undergraduate Academic Advising Center by phone at (217) 206-7413 or by e-mail at email@example.com.
+The Undergraduate Academic Advising Center serves all freshmen, sophomores, undeclared majors at any stage of degree completion, and students in transition between majors or other academic programs.
+Undergraduate advisors help ensure that students meet all requirements of the UIS General Education Curriculum and the Engaged Citizenship Common Experience.
+Students may contact the Undergraduate Academic Advising Center by phone at (217) 206-7471 or by e-mail at email@example.com.
+The Advising website contains useful information for undergraduates at all stages of the baccalaureate degree.

 Faculty advisors work with individual students to see that satisfactory progress is made toward the degree as well as toward personal and career goals.
-Students can change advisors at any time by completing a Selection of Faculty Advisor form with the newly selected advisor.
-Students have substantial initiative in the academic advising process and should arrange appointments with their advisors before each registration, but especially the first and last.
+Students can change advisors at any time by contacting their program office.
+It is recommended that students arrange appointments with their advisors before registering for any given semester.

-The three-letter prefix indicates that the course is in a particular program (e.g., SWK – social work; HIS – history), or a Capital Scholars Honors (CAP), applied study term (AST), or university (UNI) course.
+The three-letter prefix indicates that the course is in a particular academic program (e.g., SWK – Social Work, HIS – History) or is offered by a particular unit (e.g., CAP – Capital Scholars Honors; EXL – Experiential and Service Learning Programs).
+UNI – University courses are offered by a number of units across campus and are open to all students.
 CAP courses are open only to students enrolled in the Capital Scholars Honors Program.

 The three-digit identifying number signifies who may enroll in the course for credit, as follows: